 The new Integrated Front Door is operational from Monday 1 October 2018 to access support for children, young people and families requiring intensive or specialist support at levels 3 and 4.

-The Children's Portal replaces the Single Request for Support Form (DOCX, 197.4 KB) replaces the Early Help Notification (EHN) and the Inter-agency Referral (IAR) forms.
+The Children's Portal replaces the Single Request for Support Form.
 The new form is intended to be used by professionals making requests for children and families requiring intensive or specialist support at levels 3 and 4 only.
 Any referrals that do not meet the criteria should be referred to the appropriate service for additional or universal services or consideration given as to whether the identified needs can be met within the referrer’s own service.

 The new online Support Levels Guidance (previously the Threshold Document) has been developed in a way which will better assist partner agencies when considering where children, young people and families sit within the continuum of need.
 The guidance comes with an accompanying Support Levels Guidance sheet (PDF, 148.9 KB) which is a double-sided sheet that is colour coded for ease of use and can be easily downloaded.

 Partners should have a discussion with the parents or carers; and with the children and young people where appropriate, before making any request for support to ensure that they are aware of any worries or concerns that you have and to be given the opportunity to discuss solutions with you.
 This should inform your decision as to whether to complete a Single Request for Support Form or whether there are alternative sources of support available that might be more suitable.